The record 07 entries

 2000s Tele Atlas, now TomTom

-Studied computer science around the dot-com bubble — my first encounter with large economic shocks in the industry, and far from the last.
+Studied computer science around the dot-com bubble.
+My first encounter with large economic shocks in the industry, and far from the last.
 Joined Tele Atlas working on Points of Interest, or what we’d call today “big data” and web scraping.

-I straddled the middle ground between technical expert and operations — an excellent place to learn about implementing new technology in a business, beyond just building it.
+I straddled the middle ground between technical expert and operations.
+An excellent place to learn about implementing new technology in a business, beyond just building it.

 2008–12 The great financial crisis